khowling/appservicelog/README.md

       * Pull Authorisation for webapp Managed Ideneity
  * `./Dockfile` Example nodejs custom container, with
    * build tasks in ACR to create image
- * `./newrelicfn` TO-BE-COMPLETED NewReclic push function
+ * `./newrelicfn` function app that pushes the Diagnostic data to NewReclic

 ## Provision Infra